Seattle's Child

 Your guide to a kid-friendly city

-Bike to School Day in Seattle
+Bike to School Day in greater Seattle

-Happening May 8 - bike, roll or walk to school!
+Happening May 7, 2025 - bike, roll or walk to school!

-The event is a national and month-long celebration that encourages students to try out biking and begin their school day with an active commute.
 According to the Safe Routes to School National Partnership, physical activity is especially important for children and adolescents because it boosts learning and memory, reduces the risk of obesity, and can establish lifelong healthy habits.

 Cascade Bicycle

-Cascade Bicycle Club promotes the event locally, offering tips and incentives.
-Track your minutes riding, rolling, and walking and the Club enter your name in a raffle for a prize.
-Your school, as a whole, can participate too!
-Log the number of kids, minutes or percentage of children participating and be in the running to be recognized on the Cascade website.Ā
+Students participating record their minutes riding, rolling, and walking to school for the month of May and enter their names in a raffle for a prize.
+Your school, as a whole, can participate, too!
+Log the number of kids, minutes, or percentage of children participating, and be in the running to be recognized on the Cascade website.Ā

 Last year, the Cascade Bicycle Club recognized schools for their tremendous efforts in getting kids out and about in a healthy and active fashion.
-Adams Elementary had the largest percentage of students who rode to school on Bike to School Day.
-St. John had the most students who rode on Bike to School Day and West Woodland had the most minutes ridden during the month.

 Keep in Mind Safety